Cancellation of Registration

 Under section 142 of the Health Practitioners Competence Assurance Act 2003 (HPCA Act), the Dietitians Board may remove the name of the name of a practitioner from the Dietitians Register.

 A practitioner at any time may request the Registrar to cancel the entry in the Register relating to him/her.
-The request must be made in writing by completing the Cancellation of Entry on Register application form.
+The request must be made in writing by completing the Cancellation of Entry on Register application form on the Dietitians Practitioner Portal.

 The request for cancellation of registration will be approved when: